 These attributes were removed before the next turn of EM began.

-Not only the common pattern will make blur of the results, but also one question with many different options can also add up to the difficulty of data analize.
-In order to avoid this, we choosed to merge the options of such questions.
+Not only the common pattern will make blur of the results, but also one question with many different options can also add up to the difficulty of data analysis.
+In order to avoid this, we chose to merge the options of such questions.

 Take the score for canteen attribute for instance.
 In the questionnaire, the question asking participants to make a score foe the canteen was designed as a Likek scale (Likert summated rating scale) in order to make out te difference between the slight difference in attitudes towards the canteen.
 Unfortunately, the design also made the result too complexed so that the algorithm could not use this key to do classify works correctly, for the algorithm does not know the relationship between "dislike" and "hate".
 The algorithm considered these 2 options as totally different emotions while in fact they are only representation of different level of negative emotions.
 Therefore, merge such options together as negative attitude can greatly improve the outcome of the algorithm.